Mini: Mark IV: 1976–1983

 The Mark IV was introduced in 1976, though by this stage British Leyland was working on a new small car which was widely expected to replace the Mini before much longer.
 It had a front rubber-mounted subframe with single tower bolts and the rear frame had some larger bushings introduced, all intended to improve the car's mechanical refinement and to reduce noise levels.
 Twin column stalks for indicators and wipers were introduced, as were larger foot pedals.
 From 1977 onwards, the rear light clusters included reversing lights.

 In July 1979 the lower end of the Mini range was altered.
 The basic Mini 850 (which had featured in various forms since the original launch 20 years before) was withdrawn.
 Its place was taken by two models at slightly lower and slightly higher price points.
 The new base model was the Mini City, with black-painted bumpers, an untrimmed lower facia rail, part-fabric seats and wing mirror and sun visor only on the driver's side, plus unique 'City' body graphics and boot badge.
 Above the City was the new 850 SDL (Super Deluxe), which had the same specification as the standard Mini 1000 but with the smaller engine.

-For August 1979 the Mini's 20th anniversary was marked by the introduction of the first true limited-edition Mini, which was the Mini 1100 Special.
-This was a 5,000-car run with the 1098cc engine, broadly to the specification already in production for the European market as a standard model with the same name.
-However this was the first time a UK-market 'round-nose' (i.e. non-Clubman) Mini had been available with the 1098cc engine, and the UK limited edition was also fitted with unique Exacton alloy wheels – the first time these were fitted to a factory-produced Mini – and plastic wheelarch extensions.
+In August 1979 the Mini's 20th anniversary was marked by the introduction of the first true limited-edition Mini, which was the Mini 1100 Special.
+This was a 5,000-car run with the 1098 cc engine, broadly to the specification already in production for the European market as a standard model with the same name.
+However this was the first time a UK-market 'round-nose' (i.e. non-Clubman) Mini had been available with the 1098 cc engine, and the UK limited edition was also fitted with unique Exacton alloy wheels – the first time these were fitted to a factory-produced Mini – and plastic wheelarch extensions.
 Inside was the 1275GT's three-dial instrument cluster and a leather-rimmed wheel with a rectangular centre from the Innocenti Mini hatchback.